Renddslow/today-flatland-church/content/cards/connection-card.md

 title: 'Connection Card'
 ---

-Check in, submit a prayer request, and let us help you take your next step.
+Check in and let us know you were here!